-Helping Hoops is a charity running free weekly basketball programs for over 1,000 disadvantaged & disabled children.
-Our 350-plus sessions per year benefit kids of all abilities aged 6 to 24.
-As a charity, Helping Hoops is not focused on competition, teams or producing the next basketball phenomenon, but instead uses basketball to instil values that will benefit children in their lives outside of sport.
+Helping Hoops is an independent charity running free basketball programs for over 1,000 underprivileged children.
+Over 450 sessions per year benefit children and young people of all abilities aged 7 to 21.
+As a charity, Helping Hoops is not solely focused on improving skills, but also uses basketball to instill values that benefit children in their lives outside of sport.

 Children attending Helping Hoops programs have an intellectual disability or special needs, are from a migrant or refugee background, are living on inner-city high-rise public housing estates, or are socioeconomically disadvantaged.